AialProkopev/eafc25/README.md

 ### Top shots

-1. Power shot
+1. Power Shot (tip: One Touch is better way)
-2. Trivela shot (tip: use a few steps(R1 dribbling or simple) or ball roll)
+2. Trivela Shot (tip: Do a few steps using R1 Dribbling or LS Dribbling or Ball Roll)
-4. Finesse shot
+4. Finesse Shot (tip: Ball Roll)

 ### Dribbling

-- Use LS softly (press not fully)
+- Use LS softly (press not fully) for more agility
-- Do not use fast dribbling in danger area, use controlled dribbling!
+- Do not use Fast Dribbling (R2) in danger area, use Controlled Dribbling!
-- Speed boost (L1 + R2)
+- Speed Boost (L1 + R2)
-- Strafe dribbling(L1)
+- Strafe Dribbling(L1)
-- Controlled dribbling (R1)
+- Controlled Dribbling (R1)
-- L2 + R1 slow dribbling
+- Slow Dribbling (L2 + R1)
-- Agile dribbling (L2 + R2)
+- Agile Dribbling (L2 + R2)

 ### Passing

-- Use driven ground pass more often
+- Use Driven Ground Pass more often
-- Use player animation for passing
+- Use smooth player animation for passing faster
 - Go towards the ball!

 ### Attacking

 - Use dribbling for spacing
-- Use trigger runs(L1)
+- Use Trigger Runs (L1)
-- Use call to support(R1 or R1 + R1 for double)
+- Use Call To Support (R1 or R1 + R1 for double)
-- Player lock
+- Use Player Lock (L3 + R3)

 ### Attacking combo

-- L1 triangle
+- L1 Triangle
 - Trapezoid

 ### Defending

-- Use right stick and L1 for switching
+- Use RS and L1 for switching
-- Use R1 for pressing(or R1 + R1)
+- Use R1 for pressing (or R1 + R1)
 - Bring the players back
 - Watch his player
 - Do not break defending line!
 - Use intercepting instead of tackling!
-- Use offside traps in correct timing for pressing
+- Use Offside Trap in correct timing for pressing
-- Goalkeeper movement(Y + Y or R3)
+- Goalkeeper movement (Y + Y or R3)

 ### Corners